adunning/spring-harvest/geoffrey-bache-smith-spring-harvest.md

 | Then Bedivere: “Alas the King!
 I saw
 | The unstayed overwhelming tide of war:
-| And when the opposed standards were unfurled
+| And when the opposèd standards were unfurled
 | Of Arthur and of Mordred, his base son,
 | Ere yet the noise of battle was begun
 | I heard the heralds crying to the world: